mattwebbio/orbital-sync/README.md

 ```

 ## Requirements
-The only currently supported way to run this project is with Docker.
-In theory, you could clone the repo and run it with
-Node.

 The admin web interfaces of all Pi-holes must be accessible by the container/server running this service.
 In other words,
 they have to be on the same network.

+It is recommended you run this service with Docker.

 ## Environment Variables
 | Variable                      | Required | Default | Examples                                                        | Description                                                                                                                                                                                                  |